-The American Diabetes Association recommends screening in adults 45 years and older, every three years as long as the test result is within normal range.
+The American Diabetes Association recommends screening in adults 45 years and older, every 3 years as long as the test result is within normal range.

 People who are overweight or obese should be tested regardless of age if one or more of the following factors are present: